xdevguild/piggy-bank-sc/README.md

 To use testnet switch to `--chain="T"` and --proxy="https://testnet-gateway.multiversx.com".

-### Example mxpy interaction commands
+### mxpy interaction commands

-##### These commands should be run one folder up from the cloned 'multiversx-simple-sc' folder or you would need to adjust your --project path
+We asume that the pem file is outside of the project directory.
+You can adjust the `--pem` path in each command.
+The smart contract address should be the one you'll get from deployment.
+Adjust the timestamp when creating a piggy bank (`--arguments <timestamp in future>`).

 **Deploy the contract:**